disqus/disqus-wordpress-plugin/disqus/README.txt

 = How do I set up Single Sign-On (SSO)? =

 SSO allows users in your database to comment without requiring them to register with Disqus.
-Access to SSO is currently available as an add-on for users with a [Pro subscription](https://help.disqus.com/customer/en/portal/articles/2759918-disqus-pricing-and-plans#pro-plan).
+Access to SSO is currently available as an add-on for users with a [Business subscription](https://help.disqus.com/customer/en/portal/articles/2759918-disqus-pricing-and-plans#business-plan).
 If you would like to enable this feature, [contact our Support team](https://disqus.com/support/?article=contact_SSO).
 Also check out our guide for [setting up SSO on WordPress](https://help.disqus.com/customer/portal/articles/1148635).

 = I’m experiencing an issue with my installation of Disqus. =